tranquilit/WAPT-Documentation/source/wapt-changelog.rst

    configure package prefix

 * If client certificate signing is enabled on waptserver (waptserver.ini config), the server sign a CSR for the client when the client is registered.
-See https://www.wapt.fr/fr/doc/waptserver-install/security/security-configuration-certificate-authentication.html
+See :ref:`client_side_certificate_authentication`.

 * wapt-get: added new command ``create-keycert`` to create a pair of RSA key / x509 certificate in batch mode. self signed or signed with a CA key/cert